chsasank/chsasank.github.io/_posts/classic_papers/2020-10-22-darthmouth-artifical-intelligence-summer-resarch-proposal.md

 ## Proposal for Research by John McCarthy

+<label for="mn-17" class="margin-toggle">⊕</label><input type="checkbox" id="mn-17" class="margin-toggle"/>
 <span class="marginnote">
-S: McCarthy is more of a grammar and linguist guy then.
+S: McCarthy is more of a grammar and linguist guy.
 Cognitive scientists and linguists have always been close friends.
 No wonder he developed Lisp in the pursuit of AI.
 </span>
 During next year and during the Summer Research Project on Artificial